amerlin/webappframeworkdemo/README.md

 ﻿# Web app Dotnet Framework Identity demo

- Sample to use Identity into DotNet 4.8 Framework Web Application
+ Sample to use Identity with DotNet 4.8 Framework Web Application